 How the Cincinnati Zoo's Entry Village is setting the tone for other projects to follow

-Since we started working on the capital projects for the Cincinnati Zoo & Botanical Garden, my perspective on construction is forever changed.
-I've learned a lot about the different animals, like the weight and reach of elephants, the grade required for kangaroos to hop and the extent to which polar bears have become endangered.
+Since we started working on the capital projects for the Cincinnati Zoo & Botanical Garden, I've learned a lot about the different animals, like the weight and reach of elephants, the requirements for a kangaroo habitat and the extent to which polar bears have become endangered.
 Then there is the horticulture that has to be carefully considered - not just working around the different plants, but also working with the zoo to create scenic views during construction.
 It's very different than throwing up a fence, constructing a building and working around people.

 - Creating a new scenic pathway into the zoo - with a "preview" of the elephant habitat for visitors while they wait in line